Breast implant removal is a surgery to remove breast implants.

 How Long Will It Take?

-It takes about one hour, but it may take longer if there are complications.
+It takes about 1 hour, but it may take longer if there are complications.

 How Much Will It Hurt?